m0nologuer/annealing/README.md

 Issues
 =========
 One remaining issue is intersecting meshes.
 There are two causes to this problem so far identified
-- one, the quadtree is structured wrong somehow, that it is missing some of the smallest distances.
+-  the quadtree is structured wrong somehow, that it is missing some of the smallest distances.
-- two, the rotation step is moving pieces slightly further than they should for some reason The quadtree has been temporarily disabled.
+The quadtree has been temporarily disabled.

 Defines